D1r3Wolf/CTF-writeups/Sunshine-2019/16-bit-AES/README.md

 Then It returns the Key , With Which the Plain text is Encrypted

 ### 2] Encrypt The Given Plaintext and Send the Cipher text
-Now Script for netcat connections;
+Now Script for netcat connection;
 ```py
 from pwn import *